vijaya-tirumala/AIE-8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: Good conversation starter, formatted output. real word classrom analogy as example, summary at the end
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: waiting for user input on the paragraph
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: creative story narration, followed instructions on the word count generated with 129 words, story with a happy ending with the friendship theme
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: Solved the problem, descriptive, can do basic arithmetic and respond with an explanation
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Encouragement in the tone and asked for user prompt before the attempt

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.